joseph-redmond/demoAuthApi/README.md

 ## Login Usage
 ```
-To login with a user run a post query at http://localhost:8080/login with the credentials in the body like so
+To login with a user enter the credentials at http://localhost:8080/login

 {
     "email": "johnsmith@test.com",
     "password": "password"
 }

-Until the user is validated you will recieve a disabled user error if you try to login
 ```

 ## Validate User Usage